hazbo/futures/README.md

-These libraries are for everything in the `src/future` so I've namespaced them up, cleaned up the code to follow PSR standards (not finished!) and have only tested a very small part of it; making Http Requests.
+These libraries are for everything in the `src/future` so I've namespaced them up, cleaned up the code to follow PSR standards (not finished!) and have only tested a very small part of it; making http requests.

 ### Install
 You can add this component to your project using composer: